cert-manager/website/content/en/docs/tutorials/acme/dns-validation.md

 ## Issuing an ACME certificate using DNS validation

-> Todo: This guide needs rewriting to be clearer, splitting into sections and
+> TODO: This guide needs rewriting to be clearer, splitting into sections and
 > potentially rewriting altogether.

 cert-manager can be used to obtain certificates from a CA using the